alexkharlam/reelrate-beta/README.md

 ## Future Plans

-In the future, we plan to add the following features:
+In the future updates, I plan to add the following features:

 - Watchlist page: a page where users can manage the movies they want to watch.
 Users will be able to add movies to their watchlist directly from the movie page.
 - Search and filter: the ability to search and filter rated movies on the "Your Rates" and watchlist pages.